|

 - The Least Pain Strategy

-- Building the Models and Plan
+- The Project to Build the Models and Plan

 - Typical Enterprise Modeling/Planning Steps